Guidonian Hand

 Agnus Dei 9 (IX) - fêtes et solennités mariales

-Ornamentation: treating the Quilisma (tremula) as a quick shaking note, the oriscus as a mordent and bi/trivirgae and bi/tristrophae with repercussions.
+1. Ornamentation: treating the Quilisma (tremula) as a quick shaking note, the oriscus as a mordent and bi/trivirgae and bi/tristrophae with repercussions.
 As regards repercussions (and liquescents), I have been observing those for over 20 years already.
-As a possible example of the quilisma being sung in the manner already mentioned, below is a recording of St Hildegard of Bingen’s O Frondens Virga sung by Chanticleer.
+As a possible example of the quilisma being sung as a shaking note, below is a recording of St Hildegard of Bingen’s O Frondens Virga sung by Chanticleer.
 You can hear the quilisma at timestamps 0:38, 0:44, 0:56, 1:06 and throughout.

 CHANTICLEER: O Frondens Virga by Hildegard von Bingen (1098-1179)

-Ultimately, however, we must remember that "historical accuracy"—while a noble intellectual pursuit—is not the primary end of the liturgy.
+Ultimately, however, we must remember that "historical accuracy"—while a noble pursuit—is not the primary end of the liturgy.
 We will never know with certainty how a monk of St. Gall in the year 900 (or 1400) sang the Introit.
 What matters most is that the chant serves its function as prayer.
 As I stated at the outset, technical precision must always be subordinated to prayer, humility, charity, and the laws of the Church.
 Whether one sings with the free rhythm of Semiology or the measured tread of the proportionalists, if the singing does not arise from a humble heart and lead to the glorification of God, it is but "sounding brass or a tinkling cymbal" (1 Cor 13:1).
-I will continue to teach the oratorical free rhythm and semiology of Dom Cardine (with additional notes like the ornamentations and vox viriliter), as it provides a unified language for the Church of today and deeply respects the primacy of the text.
-However, I will also continue my studies of the medieval treatises as well as the proportional interpretations of Vollaerts, Murray, Van Biezen, etc. out of personal interest.
+I will continue to teach the oratorical free rhythm and semiology of Dom Cardine (with additional notes like the ornamentations and vox virilis), as it provides a unified language for the Church of today and deeply respects the primacy of the text.
+However, I will also continue my studies of the medieval treatises as well as the proportional interpretations of Vollaerts, Murray, Van Biezen, etc. to better understand opposing views of interpretation.

 No matter which interpretation we ascribe to, may we all do so with humility, charity, respect for others and the greater glory of God.
 Amen.